ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

-The Exchange EAS Test Suite deployment guide introduces the hardware and software requirements of the test suite client, and the requirements of the system under test (SUT) if the test suites run against Exchange Server.
-The guide also introduces the topic on how to deploy, configure and run the test suites, and view test suite reports.
+The Exchange EAS Test Suite deployment guide introduces the hardware and software requirements of the test suite client, and the requirements of the system under test (SUT) if the test suites run against an Exchange Server.
+The guide also introduces the topics on how to deploy, configure and run the test suites, and view test suite reports.

 Prerequisites
 ======================================================================================================

 This section describes the hardware and software requirements for the test suites.
-In an Exchange server environment, the test suite deployment takes place on both the client and server side.
+In an Exchange Server environment, the test suite deployment takes place on both the client and server side.
 The following information helps test suite users to plan their deployment.